 - Dewatering Methods

 - Dewatering Bags

 Dewatering refers to the act of removing or displacing groundwater or surface water from a work site.
 Primarily, pumps and evaporation techniques are used for the dewatering process which is usually performed before excavation for footings or to lower the water table that may cause issues during subsequent excavations.

-Often times in industrial or construction work sites, accumulated water in trenches and excavations which, if left alone, can cause downtime due to work areas being inaccessible due to flooding.
+Often times in industrial or construction worksites, accumulated water in trenches and excavations can cause downtime due to work areas being inaccessible due to flooding.
 These areas must be dewatered so work can continue at a steady pace, and to provide additional safety for the crew operating the job.
-It is necessary before any excavation that dewatering is done so that the construction crew has dry land to stand on and also to lower an area’s water table that may cause problems when the excavation work is begun.
+It is necessary before any excavation that dewatering is done so that the construction crew has dry land to stand on and also to lower an area’s water table that may cause problems when the excavation work begins.

 Where Does Water Accumulate?

 The top two reasons for water accumulation are rain and the area having a high water table.
 In construction sites, water can build up in excavations, trenches, sloped areas, or if the location of the site is in an area with a high water table.

 - Excavation at mining sites to access layers of ore creates pits that occasionally fill with water that require water removal.